yakavetsiv/ac-bo-hackathon.github.io/submission.md

 ### Topic 1: Applying Algorithms to Benchmark Tasks (`benchmark-task`)

-We will provide a set of benchmark tasks and instructions, and your job will be to choose a package or algorithm and apply it to task(s) of your choice.
+We will provide a set of prepackaged benchmark tasks and instructions, and your job will be to choose a package or algorithm and apply it to task(s) of your choice.
 The tasks will cover a broad range of both optimization complexity and application domains.
+Submissions that demonstrate algorithm performance on the hackathon-supplied benchmarks falls under the `benchmark-task` topic, but if the focus is on comparing algorithm performance on existing benchmarks that aren't part of the hackathon set, but not necessarily on creating an entirely new benchmark, this can go into either the `benchmark-task` or `general` topic.

 #### Benchmark Tasks